On the Value of Online Learning for Radar Waveform Selection: Waveform-Agile Multiple Target Tracking

-In Figure \ref{fig:track}, we observe the average loss per tracking instance, where each tracking instance lasts for $1e4$ radar CPIs.
+In Figure \ref{fig:track}, we observe the average loss per tracking instance, where each tracking instance lasts for $n=1e4$ radar CPIs.
 We examine performance for a variety of target motion and measurement models, resulting in a wide range of state transition matrices.
 We note that entropy rate is a strong inverse predictor of both TS and rule-based performance.
 Further, we note that diagonal dominance is a strong predictor of rule-based performance, although it is a weaker predictor of TS performance.
 This is due to the fact that diagonal dominance corresponds to the degree of target stationarity.
 For nearly stationary targets, using the most recent state estimate as a basis for waveform selection is expected to be effective.
 Additionally, entropy rate quantifies the `randomness' in the targets motion.
 Targets which quickly make sharp turns, or change velocity suddenly will result in a high entropy rate.

 In Figure \ref{fig:fosdtrack}, we observe the probability that the TS and rule-based strategies are first-order stochastically dominant with respect to the other strategy, over a range of entropy rate and diagonal dominance values.
+We test for stochastic dominance using a simple statistical test \cite{mcfadden1989testing}, having run each algorithm 100 times for $n=1e4$ at each value of diagonal dominance and entropy rate.
 We observe that when diagonal dominance is below $\approx .375$, TS is generally first-order dominant.
 Conversely, the rule-based strategy is only first order dominant for cases of diagonal dominance $\geq .925$.
 We observe that a similar trend holds with respect to entropy rate.
 For high entropy rates, TS is generally first-order dominant, and for entropy rates very close to zero, rule-based waveform selection is first-order dominant.

 Figure \ref{fig:sosdtrack} presents a similar results, but examines second-order stochastic dominance.
 We observe a similar trend as in the previous Figure, but note that the rule-based strategy begins to exhibit SOSD at diagonal dominance values as low as $\approx 0.78$.
 We note that while rule-based strategies are unlikely to perform strictly better than learning algorithms for cases of realistic target maneuverability, they may provide a simple and occasionally risk-averse solution.